EmielH/hallo-hugo/README.md

 To translate texts your site uses, add an `i18n` folder to your site.

-Feel free to submit pull requests for other translations of Tale's texts.
+Feel free to submit pull requests for other translations of Hallo's texts.

 [Hugo documentation for multilingual sites](//gohugo.io/content-management/multilingual/)